 BOOK:

-Peek-a-Baby by Karen Katz
+Peek-a-Baby by Katz

 MOVEMENT: “Clap, Tap and Bend” from It’s Toddler Time by Carol Hammett and Elaine Bueffel